Viperdk2020/codexCLI-mem/README.md

 Codex CLI supports [MCP servers](./docs/advanced.md#model-context-protocol-mcp).
 Enable by adding an `mcp_servers` section to your `~/.codex/config.toml`.

 ### Configuration

 Codex CLI supports a rich set of configuration options, with preferences stored in `~/.codex/config.toml`.
 For full configuration options, see [Configuration](./docs/config.md).

 ### Per‑repo memory (local)

 Codex keeps a lightweight, per‑repository memory of key actions to help you recall decisions and changes in each project.
 Entries are written locally to `<repo>/.codex/memory/memory.jsonl` after tool use (shell exec, MCP tool calls) and patch application.
 The file is plain JSONL so you can search, back up, or clear it easily.
-See [Per‑repo memory](./docs/config.md#per-repo-memory-local) for details.
+For choosing the optional SQLite backend or migrating existing data, see [Memory backends](./docs/memory-backends.md).
+See [Per‑repo memory](./docs/config.md#per-repo-memory-local) for configuration details.

 Toggle per run (TUI or exec): add `--memory off` to disable, or `--memory on` to force‑enable.
 You can also set `CODEX_PER_REPO_MEMORY=0|1`.

 Durable memory and smarter preamble

 - Durable items: In addition to action logs (exec, tool, change), Codex records durable items you and Codex can reuse across turns:
   - `pref`: your preferences and decisions (e.g., “Prefer Ruff + Black”).
   - `summary`: short outcomes/facts captured on task completion.